UPPMAX/uppmax4DL/docs/install.md

 !!! info "Objectives"

-    - We'll go through the methods to work with the modules
+    - We'll go through the methods to install packages and tools
-    - We'll go through some typical workflows
+    - We'll briefly get an overview of the hardware on Bianca

 ## The module system